Checkmarx/kics/docs/integrations.md

 ## Integrate KICS with Github Actions

 You can integrate KICS into your Github Actions.
-This provides you the ability to integrate KICS scans and apply KICS vulnerabilities and miconfiguration checks to your infrastructure as code (IaC)
+This provides you the ability to integrate KICS scans and apply KICS vulnerabilities and misconfiguration checks to your infrastructure as code (IaC).

 Use KICS GitHub action from the [marketplace](https://github.com/marketplace/actions/kics-github-action)